 As an expat, I spent my summers in the United States giving me the opportunity to continue my training at Kripalu.
 In 2015, I graduated 500 Hour training in Ayurvedic Yoga, 2016 completion of 500 Hour training in Kripalu style yoga.
 In 2017, I became a Faculty Assistant at Kripalu assisting teacher trainings in both the School of Ayurveda and School of Yoga.

 Currently, my husband and I live in Rye, NH.
 We moved back to the United States in the heart of the pandemic, January 2021.
 For an expat, typically the hardest move is the move back to your home country.
 For me, it was quite the opposite.
-Guided by my Pitta personality, I enrolled in two continuing education courses simultaneously.
-I began intensive study in Vedic Astrology with Steven Highburger and continued my study with Dr. Scott Blossom.
+Guided by my curiosity in the macrocosm and continued thirst for learning, I began intensive study in Vedic Astrology with Steven Highburger.
+Three transformative years later, I completed Steven’s Certification program.
+Now, I continue to study the more subtle aspects of the planets and how these subtleties lend to a greater understanding of an individuals horoscope.
+Similar to sticking to a daily routine, being a student and an educator creates balance in my life.
+One of my biggest joys is having a deep understanding of the connection between the three sister sciences: Yoga, Ayurveda and Vedic Astrology.
+And, knowing that I can share this knowledge through birth chart readings, Ayurvedic consultations and Yoga sessions with all of you here in the microcosm.